katharynduffy/LandCarbonAdvances/pre-workshop.md

 Once R and RStudio are installed, click to open RStudio.
 If you don't get any error messages you are set.
 If there is an error message, you will need to re-install the program.

 ## Mac R/RStudio Setup
-*Important: please install the latest version of R so that you are able to live code the activities in this section of the workshop*

 Go to CRAN and click on Download R for (Mac) OS X Select the .pkg file for the version of OS X that you have and the file will download.
 Double click on the file that was downloaded and R will install